openkfw/TruBudget/README.md

 More information for the operation setup can be found in the [README.md](./scripts/operation/README.md)

 It may take a while to build and start all containers.
-The frontend should then be availaible at http://localhost:3000.
+The frontend should then be available at http://localhost:3000.

 ## Installation